Ladder99/ladder99/setups/common/README.md

-modules and dashboards common to different clients/setups
+These are modules and dashboards common to different client setups.
+If they become too specialized they can be moved into a custom setup repo.

-this is part of the ladder99 repo